Team-Silver-Sphere/SquadJS/plugins/discord-chat/README.md

   server,
   'discordChannelID',
   { // options
-    ignoreChat: ['ChatSquad', 'ChatAdmin'], // an array of chats to not display
+    ignoreChats: ['ChatSquad', 'ChatAdmin'], // an array of chats to not display
     color: 16761867 // color of embed
   }
 );